-She serves as an ad hoc reviewer for over 20 journals and recently completed a five-year post on the editorial board of Health Psychology.
-She has mentored over 35 master’s and doctoral students, as well as junior colleagues.
-Many of these individuals have gone on to successful research careers.
+Dr. Goggin has published more than 200 papers and abstracts spanning diverse fields from pharmacy, to medicine, nursing, psychology, and public health.
+She serves as an ad hoc reviewer for more than 20 journals and recently completed a five-year post on the editorial board of Health Psychology.
+She has mentored more than 40 master’s and doctoral students as well as junior colleagues, many of whom have gone on to successful research careers.